virtualcitySYSTEMS/map-ui/documentation/CATEGORIES.md

 ```

 ## Managing MappingFunctions.
-Items associated with the "dynamicContext" in a managed Category will be shown in the Components window.
+Items associated with the "dynamicModule" in a managed Category will be shown in the Components window.
 Plugins can add `MappingFunctions` to
 the `categoryManager` to define the corresponding VcsListItem for each Item.
 The `PredicateFunction` can be used to restrict the
 `MappingFunction` to specific Items, for example only GeoJSON Layer.